 This package contains everything you need to record at home!
 It includes a PreSonus 96 interface, a condenser microphone, a pair of headphones, all the cables needed to hook everything up, and a copy of their Studio One DAW to get you started.

 This package contains all of the same elements as the previous PreSonus bundle, but with higher quality Focusrite products and a copy of Ableton Live Lite as the included DAW!

 9. Closing Notes

 Recording is some of the most fun you can have with music.
+Remember, if you want some help polishing up those vocals let us know and we’ll set you up with one of the best teachers Toronto has to offer!
 Good luck!
 And when you’re ready to release those new tracks, give us a tag, we love nothing more than hearing what our students are up to!